 Overeating is a common cause of heartburn.
 It’s better to eat small, frequent meals instead of feasts.
 Keep your meals small by limiting your portion sizes.
 Eat just until your appetite is satisfied but before you feel full.
 This reduces your risk of nighttime heartburn and can help you maintain a healthy weight.

 Watch for Danger Signs

 If you're experiencing heartburn more than twice a week, tell your doctor.
-Frequent nighttime heartburn can signal GERD, which can cause a serious condition of the esophagus lining called Barrett's esophagus.
-Also beware: Heart attack symptoms can feel similar to heartburn.
+Frequent nighttime heartburn can signal GERD, which should be treated to prevent further problems.
+Also realize, heart attack symptoms can feel similar to heartburn.
 If you're concerned about sudden pain, tightness, or pressure in your chest, seek medical help immediately.